 The Torah as a “Tree of Life” is cut down, which in Jewish iconography symbolizes a life cut short, and regrows as an oak tree in the Dąbrowa coat of arms.

-By 1899, Dąbrowa had a Jewish population that was 75% of the town’s total population.
+By 1899, 75% of the town’s population was Jewish.
 Currently, no Jews live there.
 In remembrance, one of the Jewish cemetery’s few remaining tombstones is symbolically portrayed before Dąbrowa’s Catholic church.